citp/privacy-policy-historical/t/tn/tnr/tnr.com.md

 Tnr.com offers several electronic newsletters to which you may voluntarily subscribe and unsubscribe at any time.
 Tnr.com uses MailChimp, a reputable third party, to deliver the email newsletters you will receive from our site and serve all of the advertisements that are placed within those emails.

-lChimp collects and stores all the information users submit to tnr.com in connection with the electronic newsletters.
+MailChimp collects and stores all the information users submit to tnr.com in connection with the electronic newsletters.
 If you would like to know more about the information-gathering practices and “opt-out” procedures of MailChimp, please see <http://www.mailchimp.com/page/privacy/>.

 You may remove yourself from any or all of the electronic newsletters’ mailing lists at any time by following instructions for unsubscribing found at the end of every newsletter or by emailing [tnrdigital@tnr.com](mailto:tnrdigital@tnr.com).